Practice Areas: Contract Disputes

 Autonumerics v.
 Bayer Industries

 We represented Autonumerics in a breach of contract action against Bayer Industries regarding the computer numerical controls for milling machines built by Bayer.
-It involved an installment sale contract and was a first-impression case in Arizona under the installment sale provisions of the Uniform Commercial Code.
+It involved an instalment sale contract that was a first-impression case in Arizona under the installment sale provisions of the Uniform Commercial Code.

 A first control was manufactured and delivered, but Bayer refused to accept a control that had been manufactured and it did not seek more deliveries.
 The contract did not have delivery dates and there was a conflict between the written terms of the contract.
 The order was for a total of twenty-six controls.
 Daryl Williams obtained a jury verdict in favor of Autonumerics for all twenty-six controls based on future lost profits.